 23 centuries ago, Aristarchus’s proposed, with evidence, that the earth and the planets orbit the sun.
 He further deduced that the stars are much farther away than anyone else had imagined, and hence that the universe is much bigger than previously imagined.
 These were major advances in human ideas about the universe.

 Copernicus actually acknowledged in the draft of his own book that Aristarchus might have said the earth moved around the sun.
 He removed this acknowledgement before he published his work.

-In Copernicus’s defense, he was probably unaware of The Sand Reckoner by Archimedes, because, after its rediscovery, this work only seems to have existed as a few hand-written copies until it was finally printed in 1544.
+In Copernicus’s defense, he was probably unaware of The Sand Reckoner by Archimedes, because, after its rediscovery in the Renaissance, The Sand Reckoner only seems to have existed as a few hand-written copies until it was finally printed in 1544.
 By then Copernicus had published his own book and had died.
 What he knew of Aristarchus probably came from the following very brief words written by Aetius:

 “Aristarchus counts the sun among the fixed stars; he has the earth moving around the ecliptic [orbiting the sun] and therefore by its inclinations he wants the sun to be shadowed.”